tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 4. **Shift performance focus from revenue to profit quality**
    - Track profit margin as a core KPI alongside revenue
-   - Avoid scaling segments that increase volume but reduce margin
+   - Avoid scaling segments where revenue growth does not translate into profit improvement
-   - Ensure growth strategies contribute to overall profitability
+   - Ensure that growth strategies are aligned with profitability goals, not just revenue expansion

 5. **Align product strategy with profitability goals**
    - Prioritize high-margin categories such as **Copiers and Accessories**